B.A., Yale University; J.D., University of Virginia; Ph.D., Yale University

 My research interests and projects are wide-ranging, perhaps more so than those of the "traditional" academic.
 In 2013 I organized a two-year curatorial project at the UNAM's Centro Cultural Universitario Tlatelolco called "The Exposed Museum," a series of didactic exhibitions using the UNAM collections to allow audiences to understand the content, structure, and context of all exhibitions (the catalogue was published in 2017).
 In the fall of 2017 I organized "The Most Beautiful Part," a show (with bilingual catalogue) at Mexico City's Museo de Arte Moderno, that featured works from a private collection of photographs, by artists ranging from Manuel Alvarez Bravo to Diane Arbus, all focused on the body.
 In Spring 2019, we opened a survey of the Latin American holdings of the Davis Museum entitled "Art_Latin_America: Against the Survey," which included some extraordinary donations from alumnae.
-Although schedules are subject to change in a time of global pandemics, my current projects include "Mexichrome," an exhibition about the history of color photography in Mexico, set to open in Mexico City in Summer 2021; and "Diego Rivera's America," a major exhibition on the Mexican muralist's work from 1920-1940, now scheduled to open at the San Francisco Museum of Modern Art in Summer 2022.
+Two ongoing exhibitions (with catalogues) that I organized are "Diego Rivera's America," the most important show on the Mexican artist in two decades, which was presented at the San Francisco Museum of Modern Art (July 2022 to January 2023) and Crystal Bridges Museum of American Art (March 2023 to July 2023); and "Mexichrome: Color and Photography in Mexico," which opens in Mexico City in November 2023.
+I am also advising the Museum of Fine Arts, Houston, on a Frida Kahlo exhibition (2025).
+When these abate, I will turn to a book entitled "Diego Rivera's Heroes," about artists that impacted his work, from Giotto to Kahlo.